KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-group_2_sd_lab_5th_sem/PROPOSAL.md

-# Proposal - Super Market Management System
+# Proposal - Inventory Management System
 + Inventory management is not so easy by usual means of manual traditional techniques.
 + So to make this process easy a software with many functionalities can be developed. functionalities like adding, deleting products, updating the database, searching products would make this task easy.